anvi-display-contigs-stats

 Usage

-This program helps you make sense of contigs in one or more contigs-dbs.
+This program helps you make sense of contigs in one or more contigs-db files, summarizing contig lengths, gene lengths, HMM hits, and single-copy core gene (SCG) based genome estimates.

 Working with single or multiple contigs databases